jacebenson/jace.pro/content/post/2019-11-13-vs-code-extensions/index.md

 The bad;

-- No preconfigured tables to start with, you have to specify what you want
+- No pre-configured tables to start with, you have to specify what you want
 - No Intellisense
 - No way to download all files from a scope
 - No way to set your update set (No api made available)